helium/helium-ledger-app/companion-app/README.md

 helium-ledger-app pay <RECIPIENT> <AMOUNT>
 ```

-`<RECIPENT>` needs to be replaced with a base58 encoded Helium address and the intended `<AMOUNT>` should be given as an HNT value with or without decimals.
+`<RECIPIENT>` needs to be replaced with a base58 encoded Helium address and the intended `<AMOUNT>` should be given as an HNT value with or without decimals.
 Note that the actual type used on the blockchain is a unsigned 64-bit integer and that unit is a Bone.
 1 HNT = 10e8 Bones = 100_000_000

 After you press enter, the request will be submitted to the Ledger Nano S which will display these values for confirmation.
 Press both buttons on the Ledger Nano S at the same time to proceed through the screens and on the transaction confirmation screen, click on the right button.